hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ## Learning Objectives

 * Discuss other quality metrics for evaluating ChIP-Seq data
-* Generate a report containing quality metrics and diagnostic plots
+* Generate a report containing quality metrics using `ChIPQC`
 * Identify sources of low quality data